-Vision Screening: Indiana Code 20-34-3-14 states that all school corporations shall conduct an annual screening test of the visual acuity of all children in grades K or 1, 3, 5, and 8.
-Other Children suspected of having a visual impairment will also be screened upon request of parent or school staff.
-Local eye care professionals, school nurses, and Clubs may screen students.
+Indiana Code 20-34-3-14 states that all school corporations shall conduct an annual screening test of the visual acuity of all children in grades K or 1, 3, 5, and 8.
+Other children suspected of having a visual impairment will also be screened upon request of parent or school staff.
+Local eye care professionals, school nurses, and clubs may screen students.
 If a problem is identified, parents will be notified of the test results and recommendations.
-If a parent or guardian does not want his/her/they child tested, a signed letter must be filed with the clinic declining the required service.
+If a parent or guardian does not wish to have their child tested, a signed letter must be filed with the clinic declining the required service prior to the exam date.